fmsaibi/Auto-Save/README.md

 ### Step 4 - Run it On Siri Shortcuts:
 1. Open your Shortcuts project the one you want to save file in specific location .
-2. Click on add Action > Apps > Scriptable > Run Script ( Now Run Script it will be added in the Action).
+2. Click on add Action > Apps > Scriptable and chose Run Script ( Now Run Script it will be added in the Action).
 3. Tap on Script next to Run and Chose Auto Save.
 4. In The Parameter section leave it blank then Tap on the Show More.
 5. Under Texts type the following “local:” for local Drive or “Cloud:” for iCloud Drive following the Path where you want to save.
 See Example Below.